 Jera A. is an empowered woman, a dedicated student leader, and an academic commissioner.
 She recently focused on exploring more of her skills while also learning new things to help herself blossom.
 She believes that anyone, from anywhere, can make a difference.

-Top 10 Reasons Why We Celebrate National Puzzle Day
+Top 10 Reasons Why We Celebrate National Inventors Day

-Top 10 Best and Safest Airlines in the World (Updated)
+Top 10 Must-Visit Cultural Festivals in the World (Updated)